 - Log Level Aware - Automatically adjusts verbosity based on your logger configuration

-- Header Redaction - Automatically redacts sensitive headers (Authorization, Cookie, etc.)
+- Header Redaction - Automatically redacts sensitive headers (Authorization, Cookie, etc.) with support for custom headers

-- Body Capture - Optionally logs request and response bodies at TRACE level
+- Body Capture - Optionally logs request and response bodies at TRACE level with a sanitization hook

 - Minimal Boilerplate - Simple API that wraps your existing http4s client